-- Nationally, in the latest reporting week, COVID-19 activity has decreased or remained relatively stable across reporting provinces and territories with low to moderate activity levels being reported. - The number of weekly reported COVID-19 cases decreased in the latest reporting week, while percent positivity remained relatively stable.
-The latest data is in line with long-term trends observed since January 2023. - Overall outbreak incidence has been relatively stable or decreasing in all outbreak settings since January 2023, with small fluctuations in different setting types over time. - There continues to be variation in COVID-19 trends across provinces and territories.
+- Nationally, in the latest reporting week, COVID-19 activity continued to decrease or remained relatively stable in most reporting provinces and territories, with most jurisdictions reporting low to moderate activity levels. - The number of weekly reported COVID-19 cases and percent positivity were both relatively stable in the latest reporting week.
+Longer-term trends show gradual decreases in COVID-19 cases, and percent positivity since January 2023. - Overall outbreak incidence has been relatively stable or decreasing in all outbreak settings since January 2023, with small fluctuations in different setting types over time. - There continues to be variation in COVID-19 trends across provinces and territories.